 As a first-year student advisor, psychology major Mary Ashley Rose, ’18, loved meeting incoming students in August and helping them make a successful transition to Meredith.

 “Being away from home for the first time or starting college as a commuter student can be a daunting transition – but this challenge allows growth.
-My leadership role as a student adviser allowed me to connect first-year students with on-campus resources and act as a support system and friend.”
+My leadership role as a student advisor allowed me to connect first-year students with on-campus resources and act as a support system and friend.”

 Mary Ashley found the environment at Meredith both nourishing and challenging.
 She learned to reach out to professors and staff if she needed help, and always found a ready ear, saying they took an interest in her both academically and personally.

 “Dr. Cynthia Edwards guided me in identifying professional goals and the steps necessary to reach them.
-My faculty adviser, Dr. Andrea McPherson, always listened to my whims and celebrated my successes.
+My faculty advisor, Dr. Andrea McPherson, always listened to my whims and celebrated my successes.
 Margo Alfieri, ’11, was my go-to person when it came to help with my resume and professional correspondence.”

 Mary Ashley completed two internships, one at a counseling agency and another at an area high school.
 Both allowed her to gain experience in her field of interest while benefitting from the guidance of her supervisors and professors.

 After her sophomore year, Mary Ashley studied abroad at Meredith’s location in Sansepolcro, Italy, and calls it the best part of her college experience.

 “I recommend studying abroad to all students.
 I learned about the importance of flexibility and adaptability in an international setting.”